Monthly report – December 2022

-The YTD return in P+ is -12,3 percent at 31 December which is a decrease of 3.0 % percentage points compared to end-November.
+The YTD return in P+ was 5.8 percent on 30 April which is a gain of 1.0 percentage points compared to the end of March.

 |